I recently happened upon the Boston Women’s Memorial on Commonwealth Avenue mall in Back Bay Boston recently.

 Suffragists Left Out of History

-Around America to win the vote: two suffragists, a kitten, and 10,000 miles by Mara Rockliff, illustrated by Hadley Hooper
+Around America to Win the Vote: Two Suffragists, a Kitten, and 10,000 Miles by Mara Rockliff, illustrated by Hadley Hooper

 In 1916, Nell Richardson and Alice Burke drove across America to advocate for women’s voting rights.
 This was during a time when roads weren’t paved, and driving was an adventure.
-The endnote puts it into perspective: “Alice and Nell’s journey may have sounded long and hard, but it was quick and easy compared to the journey American women undertook o win the vote.” [picture book, ages 5 and up]
+The endnote puts it into perspective: “Alice and Nell’s journey may have sounded long and hard, but it was quick and easy compared to the journey American women undertook to win the vote.” [picture book, ages 5 and up]

-Emmeline Pankhurst (Little People, BIG DREAMS) by Lisbeth Kaiser, illustrated by Ana Sanfelippo
+Emmeline Pankhurst: Little People, BIG DREAMS by Lisbeth Kaiser, illustrated by Ana Sanfelippo

 Emmeline was born into privilege, but at a young age, became an activist advocating for women’s rights including the right to vote.
 Her daughters joined her in this lifelong fight both in England and in the United States. it wasn’t until after WWII that Emmeline and her suffragette army achieved success. [picture book, ages 5 and up]